fsit869/MSA2021_Notebook/README.md

 <h1> Setup </h1>
 API keys and Apollo Client are removed in this repo.
 Please make sure you fill in the API keys and URI's

+Front end: Use npm install
+Back end: Use mvn install